The journey of a thousand miles

 Hello!

-I have over twelve years experience as a Psychotherapist and have worked for the NHS and charitable sector.
-As a certified EMDR therapist and person-centred counsellor, I specialise in helping individuals overcome:
+I have twelve years experience as a Psychotherapist and have worked for the NHS and charitable sector.
+As a person-centred counsellor & certified EMDR therapist, my specialties include:

 Coming to therapy….